- Lockheed Martin Code Quest is open to students in public, charter or private, high schools, or of equivalent age/grade (for home schooled students).

 For a complete list of eligibility requirements, visit the pages for each individual location.

-- Each team is allowed to bring one computer to the competition unless otherwise stated on the site-specific pages.
-No virtual machines, etc.
+- Each team is allowed to bring one computer, one mouse, and one keyboard to the competition unless otherwise stated on the site-specific pages.
+No virtual machines, team player / multiple devices, etc.

 - Printers are not allowed.